clear-leo/regular-polygon-C/README.md

 # Project details
-This is a simple program that generates a regular polygon of any quantity of sides and any lenght of radius. (indicated in main.c, the variables SIDES and LENGTH) <br>
+This is a simple program that generates a regular polygon of any quantity of sides. <br>
+You can control the amount of sides by pressing up arrow or down arrow.
 ___

 # Build guide